-It’s no surprise the machine is moving in on the translation industry either – and to great effect in some cases.
-After all, who hasn’t turned to Google Translate in a sticky overseas situation?
+It’s no surprise that machines are moving in on the translation industry – and to great effect in some cases.
+After all, who hasn’t turned to Google Translate in a tricky overseas situation?
 But is it any good?
+Not everyone is convinced.

 Attempts to auto-translate began in the 50s but the latest technology – Neural Machine Translation (NMT) – is a very different beast.
 It’s far more intuitive as it mimics the “deep learning” processes of the brain.

 What are the fundamental differences between machine and human translation?

 There’s no doubt that the power of NMT – and the fact it continues learning as more and more data is fed into the system – is absolutely adequate to tackle many translation tasks.